FirstNight1/Rokenbok-Wifi-Esp32/README.md

 Parts used:
 2x DRV8833 breakout motor driver boards (generic)
-1x SeeedStudio XAIO ESP32-S3 controller board, flashed with Micropython and then the latest RokVehicle release (Instructions included in a Readme.md in RokVehicle)
+1x SeeedStudio XIAO ESP32-S3 controller board, flashed with Micropython and then the latest RokVehicle release (Instructions included in a Readme.md in RokVehicle)
-1-4x 220ohm 1/4 watt resistors, if the vehicle has LEDs (optional) 1x power switch (optional)
+220ohm 1/4 watt resistors, if the vehicle has LEDs (optional) 1x power switch (optional)
-(Wire, mounting tape or glue, solder, and other miscellanious electronics bits may be required) (This project requires mid-level soldering skills)
+(Wire - suggest 22 or 24ga, mounting tape or glue, solder, and other miscellanious electronics bits may be required) (This project requires mid-level soldering skills)
 2. The hardware above will enable a minimal conversion, that only alters the vehicle drive base to use the new control system.
 See below sections if you want to add FPV, or eventually we will likely include instructions for power/battery modifications as well.
 Currently, this setup is intended to utilize the stock alkaline batteries, and has also proven able to operate on NiMH rechargeables as well.
 3. Navigate to the Vehicle Info page for the vehicle you are looking to modify.
 It will contain the mechanical steps and pictures needed to disassemble the vehicle, as well as pictures of the control board.
 You will need to desolder ALL wires from the existing control board, and remove that control board.